-Tax Identification Number

-We must have your correct Social Security or employer identification number on a signed New Account Form or W-9 Form.
-Otherwise, federal law requires the funds to withhold a percentage of your dividends, capital gain distributions, and redemptions and may subject you to an IRS fine.
+Tax Identification Number We must have your correct Social Security or employer identification number on a signed New Account Form or W-9 Form.
+Otherwise, federal law requires the funds to withhold a percentage of your dividends, capital gain distributions, and redemptions, and may subject you to an IRS fine.
 If this information is not received within 60 days after your account is established, your account may be redeemed at the fund's net asset value (NAV) on the redemption date.

-Transaction Confirmations

-We send immediate confirmations for most of your fund transactions, but some, such as systematic purchases, dividend reinvestments, and checkwriting redemptions for money funds, are reported on your account statement.
+Transaction Confirmations We send immediate confirmations for most of your fund transactions, but some, such as systematic purchases and dividend reinvestments, are reported on your account statement.
 Please review confirmations and statements as soon as you receive them and promptly report any discrepancies to Shareholder Services.

-Employer-Sponsored Retirement Plans and Institutional Accounts

-Transaction procedures in the following sections may not apply to employer-sponsored retirement plans and institutional accounts.
+Employer-Sponsored Retirement Plans and Institutional Accounts T. Rowe Price Trust Company 1-800-492-7670 Transaction procedures in the following sections may not apply to employer-sponsored retirement plans and institutional accounts.
 For procedures regarding employer-sponsored retirement plans, please call T. Rowe Price Trust Company or consult your plan administrator.
 For institutional account procedures, please call your designated account manager or service representative.
+We do not accept third-party checks, except for IRA rollover checks that are properly endorsed.
+In addition, T. Rowe Price does not accept purchases made by credit card check, cash, or traveler's checks.